iot-for-all/iotc-cpm-sample/README.md

 UUID="00002A35-0000-1000-8000-00805f9b34fb"<br/>
 IOTC_FIELD="ble00002A3500001000800000805f9b34fb"

-A sample model definition is available for simulated devices [here](assets/HealthDevice.json).
+A sample model definition is available [here](assets/HealthDevice.json).
 You can directly import it into the IoT Central application and run with simulated BLE devices or use it as a reference.

 ### Generate credentials
 User can generate both a QRCode and a numeric code to be used for connecting to IoTCentral.
 Just go to http://cpm-cred-server.azurewebsites.net and generate codes by inserting IoT Central data in the form.
 The patientId must be the equal to the password used to login into the mobile app since it works as encryption key for QRCode data.

 ## Troubleshooting